-On the other side of the hall, we a huge open gaming area.
-Most gamers seemed to rely on our game library for the open gaming area, but we did see a few gamers carrying around game from home in big bags, or trying out games they purchased at Anubis.
+On the other side of the hall, we had a huge open gaming area.
+Most gamers seemed to rely on our game library for the open gaming area, but we did see a few gamers carrying around games from home in big bags, or trying out games they purchased at Anubis.

 But, a very popular table all day was the The Play To Win Section.
 This was a new addition to this year’s Festival.
 The Gumbo Krewe has successfully run Play To Wins at other conventions, and through the help of some generous publishers, we were able to provide dozens of games for the Festival attendees to try out and potentially win.

 Thanks go out to Grey Fox Games for providing us a copy of Bushido and Harvest Dice.
 I got to teach these two lads how to play, and they enjoyed Bushido’s easy teach and quick playing duel a lot.